mysterious-ranger301/SPL/README.txt

 .openApp(app_path) # opens app (enter app path to do it) And that's all!
 There's even an error class - SplError!
 You can raise it if you want: raise SPL.SplError('An exception Occured')
+I will also constantly release newer version of this module.
 Sorry for the very long explanation,
 Mysterious Ranger
 Enjoy!